umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Umbraco-cloud-plans/index.md

 - 250 GB Disk space
 - 1,920 TCP connections

 In order to ensure stable performance of all websites hosted on Umbraco Cloud shared plans, soft and hard quotas were put in place.
-Quotas per site and the number of sites on the same worker varies per Umbraco Cloud Plan.
+Quotas per site and the number of sites in the  pool varies per Umbraco Cloud Plan.

 # Hard quotas for shared Umbraco Cloud Plans